• Equestrian Lifestyle

 The courtesan has long been the companion of the wealthy.
 It is, after all, a variation of the world’s oldest profession.

 Although courtesans and prostitutes are sometimes considered synonymous, there are differences.
 While both offer physical intimacy as part of their services, courtesans also offer wit, charm and stimulating conversation.
 They are means to be companions, to laugh and talk together.
-To provide wit, charm, and a fun time, and to be a listening hear and a sympathetic friend.
+To be a listening hear and a sympathetic friend.
 Their company was so desired that men would pay for them to live in lavish homes and live extravagant lives.

 But that didn’t mean they were accepted into polite society.
 Often times they were held at the same rank as a prostitute.

 Catherine, who had chestnut hair and bright blue eyes, was considered attractive.
 But she was more than just attractive, she had a warm personality that drew people to her.
-It likely came up that she could have just settled for being a prostitute, had an average life, and disappeared into obscurity.
+It would have been easy for her to just accept being prostitute, having an average life, and disappearing into obscurity.
 But she knew there could be more, so she set her sights high.

 From the very beginning, she was thoughtful about her choices.
 She recognized opportunity, and also what to avoid.
-Despite growing up on a rough dock in Liverpool, her first patron was an impressive one.
+Despite growing up on a rough dock in Liverpool, her thoughtfulness enabled her to gain a very impressive first patron.

 At age 16, Catherine was noticed by the wealthy Lord Fitzwilliam.
 He was immediately taken with her, and set up in a house in London.
 He gave her 2000 pounds a year, but was so impressed with her that even after they parted ways, he continued to pay her an annual pension of 300.
 Lord Fitzwilliam provided her with her first opportunity, and the start of connections to the upper class world.
 She did not let this go to waste.